-H. Shi and J. L. Drewniak, "Dispersion Comparison for DSI- and Tensor-Based Nonorthogonal FDTD," IEEE Microwave and Guided Wave Letters, Institute of Electrical and Electronics Engineers (IEEE), Jan 1996.
+H. Shi and J. L. Drewniak, "Dispersion Comparison for DSI- and Tensor-Based Nonorthogonal FDTD," IEEE Microwave and Guided Wave Letters, vol. 6, no. 5, pp. 193 - 195, Institute of Electrical and Electronics Engineers (IEEE), May 1996.

 Electrical and Computer Engineering